Enneagram Type 2: “The Helper” Personality Type Analysis

 Enneagram Type 2 Strengths & Weaknesses

-In general, Enneagram 2 is a very strong personality.
-Their biggest strengths come from the fact that they are so strongly connected to their emotional side.
+Essentially, the biggest strengths of Enneagram 2 come from the fact that they are so strongly connected to their emotional side.
 Yet, what makes them weak is that they are accustomed to always putting others’ emotions and needs first.

 Enneagram Type 2 Strengths